 |Save the Date!||Learn about OPIRG!||Contact the Coordinator|

-|The OPIRG-Guelph social and environmental justice symposium is happening this March 4th and 5th, 2016.
+|Rebel Knowledge, OPIRG Guelph’s Social and Environmental Justice Symposium, is happening this 9 to 11 February 2018.
 To find out how to get to the location, please click here||The Ontario Public Interest Research Group is an on-campus organization that focuses on social and environmental justice.
 To find out more, please click here||To get in touch with the coordinators, please send an e-mail to the following address: